 Most Acrobat functions can be accomplished in any one of three ways: 1) using a pull-down menu bar; 2) clicking on a button from the tool bar or the status bar; or 3) using hot keys assigned to each function.
-The illustration below shows a typical pull-down menu.
+Click on Tools on the menu bar to view a typical pull-down menu.
 Notice that the hot keys are listed next to each operation.